infokadze/infokadze/README.md

 **Checkers.**
 * Classic game with two modes of play - with an AI or with your friend.
 AI has three leveles of gameplay difficulty.
 Created using UIKit, SpriteKit, GameplayKit + 3rd party frameworks with MVP + Coordinator design approach.

+**Mystery Castle.**
+* Great point-and-click game, where player is focused on finding the items on the game screen and complete the collection of found items across various game levels.
+Additional look-up attempt is available after watching an advertisement.

+Created using UIKit + 3rd party frameworks with MVC-likeish design approach.